-- (1) As part of the annual development process, identify available funds in existing awards before applying for new funds - (2) Unless directed by the region, apply for remaining apportionments in the next year's award instead of amending awards to add apportionment balances.
-An award may contain multiple years' apportionments - (3) Spend oldest funds first for on-going expenses such as program administration (financial purpose code (FPC 6), operating assistance (FPC 4), ADA complementary paratransit (FPC 8), and preventive maintenance (FPC 0) - (4) Accumulate program administrative expenses in a generic account and then draw from the oldest award with available program administrative funds instead of charging the expenses directly to awards - (5) Set project time limits (less than two years) - (6) Transfer small remaining balances to new line items - (7) Move delayed projects to newer awards and active projects to older awards - (8) Deobligate project balances and reapply for funds (if within period of availability and allowed by the FTA regional office) - (9) Regularly reconcile balances with those in TrAMS - (10) Tie third party contracts to projects, then tie projects to award - 1) When funding a project out of multiple awards, develop a drawdown plan - 2) When funding a project out of multiple awards, charge retainage to the newest award (and report it as an unliquidated obligation) to enable the closing of older awards more than three years before and have not had a disbursement within the past 12 months.
+- 1) As part of the annual award development process, identify available funds in existing awards before applying for new funds. - Unless directed by the region, apply for remaining apportionments in the next year's award instead of amending awards to add apportionment balances.
+An award may contain multiple years' apportionments. - 3) Spend oldest funds first for on-going expenses such as program administration (financial purpose code (FPC) 6), operating assistance (FPC 4), ADA complementary paratransit (FPC 8), and preventive maintenance (FPC 0). - Accumulate program administrative expenses in a generic account and then draw from the oldest award with available program administrative funds instead of charging the expenses directly to awards. - 5) Set project time limits (less than two years). - 6) Transfer small remaining balances to new line items. - 7) Move delayed projects to newer awards and active projects to older awards. - 8) Deobligate project balances and reapply for funds (if within period of availability and allowed by the FTA regional office). - 9) Regularly reconcile balances with those in TrAMS. - 10) Tie third party contracts to projects, then tie projects to award. - 11) When funding a project out of multiple awards, develop a drawdown plan.

+12) When funding a project out of multiple awards, charge retainage to the newest award (and report it as an unliquidated obligation) to enable the closing of older awards.

 FTA places a priority on closing out awards for which activity has ceased.
-FTA identifies awards that should be potentially closed out as those that are 100 percent disbursed or those that were obligated
+FTA identifies awards that should be potentially closed out as those that are 100 percent disbursed or those that were obligated more than three years before and have not had a disbursement within the past 12 months.